 Of course, movies can have sequels.
 But sales presentations?
 Nah.
 I doubt your prospects will give you another opportunity to waste their time again.

-Here is an example of a Sales Pitch which you can use as a guideline for your next sales presentation
+These are some example of a Sales Pitch which you can use as a guideline for your next sales presentation.

 8. Build rapport with your prospects